Kruise Leeming: Gold Coast

 In March 2023, Leeming requested an immediate release from his Leeds contract which was granted by the club.
 On 2 April 2023, it was confirmed that Leeming had signed a one-year deal with the Gold Coast.

 Leeming became the second African-born man to play in the NRL after Jarrod Saffy.

 Wigan Warriors

 In July 2023, many clubs approached Leeming but following conversations with coach Matty Peet, Kruise signed a contract to join Super League side Wigan from 2024 on a four-year deal.

 In round 1 of the 2024 Super League season, Leeming made his club debut for Wigan in their 32-4 victory over Castleford.

 On 24 February 2024, Leeming played in Wigan's 2024 World Club Challenge final victory over Penrith scoring a try during the first half.

 On 8 June, Leeming played in Wigan's 2024 Challenge Cup final victory over Warrington from the interchange bench.

 On 12 October, Leeming played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

 On 9 October 2025, Leeming played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+Catalans Dragons (loan)

+On 18 January 2026 it was reported that he had signed for Catalans Dragons on a season-long loan for the 2026 season from Wigan.